cybera/synthi/manual/src/sections/Manual.md

 ### Serving the manual as a website

-If you have access to the ADI codebase, you can run the manual's site in a similar way as you run the ADI site.
+If you have access to the Synthi codebase, you can run the manual's site in a similar way as you run the Synthi site.
 Make sure port 4000 is open on your server and start the manual with the following command:

 ```bash
 bin/manual start